openspending/fiscal-data-package/README.md

 A shorter overview of the spec is available [as a Google doc](https://docs.google.com/document/d/16H75ZTtNBBVo6QEuM0YPiMch8UeF1nqASVJFwu-eDMM/edit?usp=sharing).

+`schema.json` contains a [JSON schema](http://json-schema.org/) for Budget Data Package metadata. *Note: this JSON schema only specifies the basic structure of the metadata descriptor.
+It does not check fine-grained properties like the required fields associated with different dataset types, and it does not specify the well-formedness of CSV datasets.*

 ## Contributing

 Budget Data Package is an open specification.
 Development of the specification is in the hands of its community of users—including data producers, intermediaries, and consumers.